 ‘You can’t put the word “fuck” on the cover,’ the publisher would’ve said.
 (Publishers seldom worry about saying the word ‘fuck’ in conversation.)

 ‘I don’t give a fuck,’ the designer didn’t say.
 And then the author acquiesced.

 Perhaps you can’t say ‘fuck’ on the cover of a book.
-In which case, someone should’ve told the publisher os ‘Fucking Apostrophes’ by Simon Griffin, a book that is so close to my heart, I expect to receive it in duplicate come Christmas.
+In which case, someone should’ve told the publisher of ‘Fucking Apostrophes’ by Simon Griffin, a book that is so close to my heart, a copy is actually inside my rib cage.

-If you object to my use of the word ‘fuck’ it is not because I am exposing a problem with my vocabulary, it means you’ve got a problem with reality.
+If you object to my use of the word ‘fuck’ because you believe I am lacking in vocabulary, you’ve got a problem with reality.
 The people who really have a lack of vocabulary are the ones who write ‘f*ck’ to get all the cachet and glamour of proximity to profanity whilst holding the word itself at a hygienic distance (yes, French Connection, I am looking at you).
 ‘Fuck’ was good enough for Larkin, and Shakespeare dropped the c-bomb, so on matters of profanity I shall take no puritanical lectures.
 The English language is full of amplifiers.
 If you have to fall back on ‘f*ck’ you really are really showing your ignorance.